 - University of Scouting is a one-day supplemental training offered each February to allow leaders to enhance and improve the program quality that they deliver and to have a positive impact on youth.
 Leaders can choose from a wide variety of classes.

-- Youth Classes such as NYLT are available.
+- Youth classes such as National Youth Leadership Training (NYLT) are available.

 - Create an account — this can be done with or without your BSA membership ID.